kfmResearch-NumericsTeam/Struc_Eng_Library_Website/tutorial_edit_website.md

 ```

 ## Edit website
-Navigation hierarchy is changed in mkdocs.yml file.
+Navigation hierarchy is changed in [mkdocs.yml](mkdocs.yml) file.
 It resembles the file structure in the [./docs](./docs) folder.

 <p align="left">
 <img src="https://user-images.githubusercontent.com/2311941/196964646-1871193b-8af9-4129-94d0-f02bd015379e.png" alt="strucenglib" width="400"/>
 </p>

+In the example image above, the navigation entry 'See in Action' will serve the file action.md.

 ## Edit a Page
 The content pages are written in markdown and are available in the [./docs](./docs) folder.